spolcharoen/DH150-PawanPolcharoen/Assignment7/README.md

 ![Screen Mockups](../screenmockups.png)

-### Insights from the Impression Test
+### Summary of Impression Test
 1. User prefers the neutral color scheme, since it is less harsh visually.
 Additionally, she prefers the brown recipe labels to the pale yellow becuase they give more visual contrast.
 2. User prefers Galada font for the logo/headers instead of Vesper Libre.
 They also prefer Poly font for the body text instead of Hanuman.
 3. User prefers the coffee icon in mockups 2 and 3 instead of the one in mockup 1, because it does not take away from the main logo icon.

 ## Cognitive Walkthrough
-**Link to Cognitive Walkthrough Results:** https://docs.google.com/document/d/1pSl5zXvbbkcvP-2jW1eOf7fdbCkGc1iGmCV1o5la_0o/edit?usp=sharing
+**Link to cognitive walkthrough results:** https://docs.google.com/document/d/1pSl5zXvbbkcvP-2jW1eOf7fdbCkGc1iGmCV1o5la_0o/edit?usp=sharing

-### Insights from the Cognitive Walkthrough
+### Summary of Cognitive Walkthrough

 ## Reflection